 11 Simple Tips on How You Can Read a Lot More Novels & Fiction!Feb 27, 2018

 Reading a good book is one of the most enjoyable things you can do.
-Reading a good book in your recliner, in bed, in the living room, in the summer house, on a camping trip, sunbathing, by the pool, in the garden or really anywhere you like, letting your mind relax and visit foreign lands, cities and to get to enjoy another's life experience is a magnificent experience.
-The problem for many of us though – is the time it takes to finish a reasonable book.
+Reading a good book in your recliner, in bed, in the living room, in the summerhouse, on a camping trip, sunbathing, by the pool, in the garden or anywhere you like, letting your mind relax and visit foreign lands, cities, and to get to enjoy another’s life experience is a magnificent experience.
+The problem for many of us, though, is the time it takes to finish a reasonable book.

-For most of us, the problem lies in a few factors and mostly in old habits that are holding us back, usually old misconceptions or fallacies that are kept alive and also our lack of concentration that increases with our fast modern lives.
-These old habits – or misconceptions – I discuss in my courses and books, but in this article I am going to talk about the lack of concentration.
-And that's a problem that is much easier to tackle than you might think.
+For most of us, the problem lies in a few factors and mostly in old habits that are holding us back, usually old misconceptions or fallacies that are kept alive and our lack of concentration that increases with our fast modern lives.
+These old habits, or misconceptions, I discuss in my courses and books, but in this article, I am going to talk about the lack of concentration.
+And that’s a problem that is much easier to tackle than you might think.

 Lack of concentration while reading

-Since I am going to be discussing the lack of concentration especially in regards to reading novels it may be good to keep in mind that this is usually more of a problem with heavier text, textbooks, papers, reading material where we are perhaps lacking interest or a better knowledge of some basic points.
-It is easy to tackle a problem such as this, but when it comes to novels we need to use different methods.
+Since I am going to be discussing the lack of concentration especially regarding reading novels, it may be good to keep in mind that this is usually more of a problem with heavier text, textbooks, papers, reading material where we are perhaps lacking interest or better knowledge of some basic points.
+It is easy to tackle a problem such as this, but for novels, we need to use different methods.

-One of the main reasons that it's so easy to let outside influences disrupt our reading is that we read too slow and we are inactive readers.
-When you are talking to a friend on the phone, you are very active in that conversation – listening – asking – walking around – drawing or doodling on a piece of paper – and your mind is constantly active throughout the conversation, we are an active part of the conversation.
-When you are working on the computer you are pressing the keys and moving the mouse – chewing over information at record speed – chatting to friends, playing games, writing – you are constantly being active in some way.
+One of the main reasons that it’s so easy to let outside influences disrupt our reading is that we read too slowly, and we are inactive readers.
+When you are talking to a friend on the phone, you are very active in that conversation, listening, asking, walking around, drawing, or doodling on a piece of paper, and your mind is constantly active throughout the conversation, we are an active part of the conversation.
+When you are working on the computer, you are pressing the keys and moving the mouse, chewing over information at record speed, chatting to friends, playing games, or writing.
+You are constantly being active in some way.

 The same thing happens with novels.
-It's better to read for at least 30-40 minutes at a time and keep everything you need at hand – because the longer you read, the more interested you get, the speed at which you read increases automatically, we get further into the text, the material comes alive and more interesting and moves us into another world.
+It’s better to read for at least 30-40 minutes at a time and keep everything you need at hand, because the longer you read, the more interested you get, the speed at which you read increases automatically.
+We get further into the text; the material comes more alive and more interesting and moves us into another world.

 11 good tips to read - a lot more

-This is why I decided to create a list of a few simple tips to help you read a lot more.
-These are tips that many realize they are already using – in some way – especially those that already read a lot – because there's no alien science behind this but rather little nuggets of experience from many knowledgeable people.
+Therefore, I created a list of a few simple tips to help you read a lot more.
+These are tips that many realize they are already using, in some way or form, especially those that already read a lot because there’s no alien science behind this but rather little nuggets of experience from many knowledgeable people.